danthe1st/pip2-ml-challenge/README.md

 The goal is to complete images where only a fraction of the pixels are present

+### Available data
+For training this model, 29410 images were used.
+These images should be available in the `training` directory.
+4/5 (23528) of these images were used for training and 1/5 (5882) for validation/tuning.
+Submissions were evaluated on a separate challenge server with unseen data.

 ### Files

 #### Source files